Kneaded That

 Notes

-1. Chilling the dough is essential to achieving a soft, chewy sourdough snickerdoodle cookie.
-Be careful to not over-handle the chilled balls of dough when rolling in the cinnamon sugar and chill the dough between batches.
-(Jump to my "FAQ" section to see an image comparing chilled vs unchilled snickerdoodles.)
+Chilling the dough is essential to achieving a soft, chewy sourdough snickerdoodle.
+Don't over-handle the chilled dough balls when rolling in cinnamon sugar, and chill the dough between batches.

-3. Store at room temperature in an airtight container for up to 7 days.
-You can freeze sourdough snickerdoodles for up to 6 months; just be sure to thaw them in the fridge to prevent them from getting soggy from condensation.
+Storage: Store at room temperature in an airtight container for up to 7 days.
+Freeze for up to 6 months; thaw in the fridge to prevent sogginess from condensation.

 • Picture of chocolate peppermint kiss cookies stacked on each other.
 Chocolate cookies rolled in sugar with a Hershey's peppermint kiss in the center.